 A comprehensive guide to brand strategy

-In this guide, I outline a comprehensive step-by-step brand strategy framework and process for entrepreneurs — and dispel the common myths about branding along the way.
+In this guide, we outline a comprehensive step-by-step brand strategy framework and process for entrepreneurs — and dispel the common myths about branding along the way.

-From this experience, as well as my past career overseeing digital brand strategy for iconic brands, I’ve come to realize that there’s no consensus when it comes to what branding is, why it’s important, and how to do it right.
+From this experience, as well as our past careers overseeing brand, marketing and strategic initiatives for iconic brands, we’ve come to realize that there’s no consensus when it comes to what branding is, why it’s important, and how to do it right.

 Brand Your Business Slow and Mindfully